Presentation and Status in Health Basket

 In animal reproduction studies, teriparatide increased skeletal deviations and variations in mouse offspring at subcutaneous doses equivalent to more than 60 times the recommended 20 mcg human daily dose (based on body surface area, mcg/m2), and produced mild growth retardation and reduced motor activity in rat offspring at subcutaneous doses equivalent to more than 120 times the human dose.
 The background risk of major birth defects and miscarriage for the indicated population is unknown.
 The background risk in the US general population of major birth defects is 2% to 4% and of miscarriage is 15% to 20% of clinically recognized pregnancies.

 It is not known whether teriparatide is excreted in human milk, affects human milk production or has effects on the breastfed infant.
-Because of the potential for osteosarcoma shown with teriparatide in animal studies, advise patients that breastfeeding is not recommended during treatment with Terrosa.
+Avoid Terrosa use in women who are breastfeeding.

 Overdose

-In postmarketing spontaneous reports, there have been cases of medication errors in which the entire contents (up to 800 mcg) of the teriparatide delivery device (pen) have been administered as a single dose.
+In postmarketing spontaneous reports, there have been cases of medication errors in which the entire contents (up to 800 mcg) (40 times the recommended dose) of the teriparatide delivery device (pen) have been administered as a single dose.
 Transient events reported have included nausea, weakness/lethargy and hypotension.
-In some cases, no adverse events occurred as a result of the overdose.
 No fatalities associated with overdose have been reported.
+Additional signs, symptoms and complications of teriparatide overdosage may include a delayed hypercalcemic effect, vomiting, dizziness, and headache.

-Overdose Management — there is no specific antidote for teriparatide.
-Treatment of suspected overdose should include discontinuation of Terrosa, monitoring of serum calcium and phosphorus, and implementation of appropriate supportive measures, such as hydration.
+Overdose Management -There is no specific antidote for a teriparatide overdosage.
+Treatment of suspected overdosage should include discontinuation of Terrosa, monitoring of serum calcium and phosphorus, and implementation of appropriate supportive measures, such as hydration.

 Important notes